miklevin/MikeLev.in/fasthtml.md

 ### FastHTML Database

-> And here we see the third half of the genius.
-In other words, the elimination
-> of template languages and most need for JavaScript weren't enough, most
+> As if the elimination of template languages and most need for JavaScript
-> complexity of dealing with databases is eliminated in FastHTML by using sqlite
+> weren't enough, as an extra bonus most complexity of dealing with databases is
-> as the default for most things, through the radically simple MiniDataAPI spec.
+> eliminated through the radically simple MiniDataAPI spec and SQLite defaults.

 Now let's say we also wanted to define a database that keeps records of everyone who has entered their name.
 Notice the `fast_app()` convenience function we've